mkbabb/parse-that/docs/tranches/B/FINAL.md

 RED.
 Root reopen `d1df0f01…` binds the user's P4 override: challenge that bound without changing the scannerless, equal-product or 10× laws.
 No P4 receipt has formation credit.
+Owner adjudication `270feca` binds corrected fresh-Sol A1 manifest `3297c808…` and closes P4 `REJECT/FOLD`: Sol's RSR/CISF/CTPT designs were
+unimplemented, Luna's different F1/F2/F3 mechanisms lost on all 432 genuine JSON rows, and its 432 CSS rows exercised none of them.
+P5-EUW is the only bounded next falsifier.
+Root intake `709dcac8…` dispatches one isolated Luna preflight; owner source waits for its seal and a fresh-Sol adjudication.
+No P4/P5 evidence grants formation credit.
 Root denominator `2bc4abb2…` makes 1,439 the active property/function/type scale and 1,653 the active unqualified full-Webref scale.
 A 753-property or shaped-mechanism result cannot claim full coverage.